Dosage Form: capsule

 Celecoxib produced no evidence of delayed labor or parturition at oral doses up to 100 mg/kg in rats (approximately 7-fold human exposure as measured by the AUC0-24 at 200 mg twice daily).
 The effects of celecoxib on labor and delivery in pregnant women are unknown.

 Limited data from 3 published reports that included a total of 12 breastfeeding women showed low levels of celecoxib in breast milk.
-The calculated average daily infant dose was 10–40 mcg/kg/day, less than 1% of the weight-based therapeutic dose for a two-year old-child.
+The calculated average daily infant dose was 10 to 40 mcg/kg/day, less than 1% of the weight-based therapeutic dose for a two-year old-child.
 A report of two breastfed infants 17 and 22 months of age did not show any adverse events.
 Caution should be exercised when celecoxib is administered to a nursing woman.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for celecoxib and any potential adverse effects on the breastfed infant from the celecoxib or from the underlying maternal condition.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for celecoxib and any potential adverse effects on the breastfed infant from the celecoxib or from the underlying maternal condition.

 Females and Males of Reproductive Potential

 Based on the mechanism of action, the use of prostaglandin-mediated NSAIDs, including celecoxib, may delay or prevent rupture of ovarian follicles, which has been associated with reversible infertility in some women.
 Published animal studies have shown that administration of prostaglandin synthesis inhibitors has the potential to disrupt prostaglandin mediated follicular rupture required for ovulation.
 Small studies in women treated with NSAIDs have also shown a reversible delay in ovulation.
 Consider withdrawal of NSAIDs, including celecoxib, in women who have difficulties conceiving or who are undergoing investigation of infertility.